Resignation

 Lincs Law Employment Solicitors Can Help You

 Although we hope our website pages and posts are helpful, they are no substitute for legal advice about your specific situation.
-If you are having problems with your employer and are thinking of resigning, call us for a free, no obligation, telephone consultation with an Employment Solicitor on 01522 440512.
+If you are having problems with your employer and are thinking of resigning, call us for a free, no obligation, telephone consultation on 01522 440512.
 Alternatively, for more information about Employment Tribunal claims, please visit our website at https://lincslaw.co.uk/services/employees/employment-tribunal-claims/

 Sally Hubbard